 Founder of ONE derland Consulting & Registered Migration Agent

-Every year millions of people travel to Australia as tourists, on business, as students or to visit family and friends.
-And unless you are from New Zealand, you need to apply for a visitor visa (commonly called a tourist visa – subclass 600) before you arrive in Australia.
+Every year millions of people travel to Australia on Australian visitor visa as tourists, on business, as students or to visit family and friends.
+Unless you are from New Zealand, you need to apply for a visitor visa (commonly called a tourist visa – subclass 600) before you arrive in Australia.

 One of the most common situations is when someone is visiting a family member, which could be a grandparents seeing their first grandchild, a girlfriend coming to see her boyfriend or parents visiting their kids.
 Usually these people are given a three-month tourist visa and often the duration of the tourist visa is not enough.